Warming the Womb After Birth, Loss or Menstruation: Traditional Healing Practices from TCM, Ayurveda & Mayan Medicine

 4. Meditation: Focus on the warmth and energy in your womb, visualizing it as a glowing, warm centre.

 Incorporating womb-warming practices into your life can bring not only physical benefits but also emotional and spiritual healing.
 These ancient traditions offer a holistic approach to women's health, emphasizing the importance of warmth, love, and care for the womb.
 By creating a nurturing environment, you can enhance your overall well-being and connect with the profound wisdom of your body's natural rhythms.
-Check out Moon School for a free guide on Yoni steaming, cyclical practices and free education.

 Let me know if you try any of these and how you go!